Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

  In the ProductController configured the Product Upsert Post action method and uncommented the method. check the error and run the application. it is working but i can't upload the filled information to the list.  :(

+ 2022-11-24  1042..
+ started the application in class. uncommented the session I commented for debugging the error and it solved the error that i have in uploading the information to product list.